Alaminos, Pangasinan: Cityhood

 By virtue of Republic Act 9025, signed by President Gloria Macapagal Arroyo on March 5, 2001, Alaminos was converted into a city after 85% of the voters favored the ratification in a plebiscite held on March 28, 2001.

 Contemporary era

 Alaminos was badly hit in May 2009 by Typhoon Emong which damaged many houses in the city, including the roof of the main church.
-Due to this, several organizations had requested donations and aid to help in restoring the town back to its former self.

 Geography

 Alaminos is situated 38.14 km from the provincial capital Lingayen, and 247.07 km from the country's capital city of Manila.
+It also borders the towns of Bani in the northwest, Sual to the southeast, and Mabini to the southwest.

 Barangays

 Alaminos City is politically subdivided into 39 barangays.
 Each barangay consists of puroks and some have sitios.